oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_InvalidContexts/README.md

    101     queue q2(devicecontext, selected_device);
    102     float * dev_c = sycl::malloc_device<float>(M*P, q2);
    ```
-   As is hopefully obvious from the previous example, the problem is that we are trying to free memory allocated in SYCL queue `q2` that has a different device context fron SYCL queue `q`, even though under the covers they point to the same hardware device.
+   As is hopefully obvious from the previous example, the problem is that we are trying to free memory allocated in SYCL queue `q2` that has a different device context from SYCL queue `q`, even though under the covers they point to the same hardware device.

 6. While we are at it, what does the debugger show us?
    ```